Imitating from auxiliary imperfect demonstrations via Adversarial Density Weighted Regression: Related Work

-\paragraph{Imitation Learning.} Modern Imitation Learning (IL) encompasses various settings, each tailored to specific objectives.
-Primarily, IL can be categorized based on the imitating objective into Learning from Demonstration (LfD)~\citep{ARGALL2009469,Judah_Fern_Tadepalli_Goetschalckx_2014,NIPS2016_cc7e2b87,pmlr-v100-brown20a,doi:10.1146/annurev-control-100819-063206,boborzi2022imitation} and Learning from Observation (LfO)~\citep{pmlr-v15-ross11a,8462901,torabi2019recent,boborzi2022imitation}.
-Additionally, depending on whether access to the environment is available for acquiring new datasets, IL can be further classified into online IL~\citep{pmlr-v15-ross11a,Brantley2020Disagreement-Regularized,sasaki2021behavioral} and offline IL~\citep{NEURIPS2021_07d59386,demoss2023ditto,pmlr-v205-zhang23c}.
-Moreover, IL can be distinguished between single-domain and cross-domain IL.
-Our study primarily aligns with LfD setting IL algorithms, given our focus on estimating a robust target density via adversarial augmentation while utilizing a density-weighted objective to guide the relocation of the expert policy.
-This research also shares connections with previous supervised IL methods (most of the competitive baselines are contextual information conditioned policy)~\citep{liu2023ceil,zhang2024contextformer}.
-However, our approach differs from contextual information-based IL approaches in that our formulation operates entirely under the Markov Decision Process (MDP) assumption.
-This sets us apart from prior supervised contextual methods that incorporate contextual information fused with long horizontal information. \paragraph{Behavior Policy Modeling.} Previously, estimating the action support of the behavior policy has been approached using various methods, including Gaussian~\citep{kumar2019stabilizing,wu2019behavior} or Gaussian mixture~\citep{kostrikov2021offline} sampling approaches, Variance Auto-Encoder (VAE) based techniques~\citep{kingma2022autoencoding,debbagh2023learning}, or accurate sampling via auto-regressive language models~\citep{germain2015made}.
+\paragraph{Behavior Policy Modeling.} Previously, estimating the support of the behavior policy has been approached using various methods, including Gaussian~\citep{kumar2019stabilizing,wu2019behavior} or Gaussian mixture~\citep{kostrikov2021offline} sampling approaches, Variance Auto-Encoder (VAE) based techniques~\citep{kingma2022autoencoding,debbagh2023learning}, or accurate sampling via auto-regressive language models~\citep{germain2015made}.
 Specifically, the most relevant research to our study involves utilizing VAE to estimate the density-based definition of action support (behavior density)~\citep{fujimoto2019offpolicy,wu2022supported}.
 On the other hand, behavior policy is utilized to regularize the offline training policy~\citep{fujimoto2021minimalist}, reducing the extrapolation error of offline RL algorithms, it has also been utilized in offline-to-online setting~\citep{wu2022supported,fujimoto2021minimalist,nair2021awac} to ensure the stable online fine-tuning.
-Different from previous study, our research focus on utilizing the estimated target density to assistant in relocating the expert policy.
+Different from the previous study, our focus is on using the estimated target density to optimize policy with the ADR objective.